 How to Create a Storyboard Like Jordan Peele

-It also cuts the character off from the broader context of their surroundings.
+It also cuts Chris off from the broader context of his surroundings.

 The closeup and pacing bolsters Missy’s confidence, and all Chris can do is stare helplessly until she says, “Now, sink into the floor.”